Fighting Pain the Natural Way

 So, without further ado, let’s delve into some of the natural remedies for pain you can consider.

 The efficacy of this notable spice appears to be due to the presence of curcuminoids in it.
-The most notable of this is curcumin, which research has shown to be very potent for fighting inflammation, especially when caused by arthritis.
+The most notable of these is curcumin, which research has shown to be very potent for fighting inflammation, especially when caused by arthritis.
 As you may know, the latter contributes greatly to pain.

 This herb, whose botanic name is Harpagophytum procumbens, is a powerful natural anti-inflammatory, just like turmeric.
 It has been used in traditional African medicine for many years.